0xAHA/nature-remo/README.md

-# Home Assistant integration for Nature Remo
+# 🌿🎮 Home Assistant integration for Nature Remo 🎮🌿

+---

+> ### 📢 FORK INFORMATION
+>
+> This version is a fork from @yutoyazaki's integration, as at the current time it is not being maintained.
+> This fork introduces the Home Assistant GUI configuration method, and also adds a configurable sensor refresh period.
+>
+> **Note**: this was done for my own interest, and use of the Nature Remo Mini devices.
+Unfortunatley I cannont support this integration for any other Nature Remo devices.

+---

 Yet another [Home Assistant](https://www.home-assistant.io) component for [Nature Remo](https://en.nature.global/en/).

-⚠️This integration is neither Nature Remo official nor Home Assistant official. **Use at your own risk.** ⚠️
+⚠️ This integration is neither Nature Remo official nor Home Assistant official. **Use at your own risk.** ⚠️

 <img src="./assets/screenshot_1.png" width="600"><img src="./assets/screenshot_2.png" width="200">

-## Supported features
+## ✨ Supported features ✨

 - [x] Air Conditionar
   - [x] Set mode (e.g. cool, warm, blow etc.)